It’s a common problem – how do you balance buying a home while selling the old one?

 - If house prices are rising quickly, you could potentially get a bargain on your next home, while letting the market upswing add to the value of your current home.

-- Buying first relies on you having a much stronger financial position – for many this isn’t an option as they rely on the sale of their old home to buy the new one.
+- Buying first relies on you having a much stronger financial position - for many, this isn’t an option as they rely on the sale of their old home to buy the new one.
 This is particularly the case for upgraders.

 - Bridging finance is available in some cases in this scenario, but rates for these loans are higher and the finance is contingent on the sale.
 Also, if your current home doesn’t sell quickly, this financial pressure could lead to you accepting a lower offer on your home.

-- People who buy first could overestimate the selling price of their current home and find themselves in a financially difficult position on settlement of their existing home.
+- People who buy first could overestimate the selling price of their current home and find themselves in a financially difficult position on the settlement of their existing home.

 - It could take longer than you have estimated to sell your home, especially if it’s a slowing or buyer’s market.
 This can put pressure on you to sell your current property for far less than you would otherwise have accepted.